Print

 Boudin

 Boudin is one of the most famous Cajun recipes.
-This excellent version has no liver.
+This excellent version has no liver to overpower the other ingredients.

 Ingredients